Shrove Monday: German carnivals

 Shrove Monday is part of the German, Danish, and Austrian Carnival calendar, called Rosenmontag.
 In the Rhineland, as part of the pre-lenten Fasching festival (or Feast of Fools), it is part of the parade season, a day of marching, revelry, and satirical floats.
 In the Carnival in Denmark, it is called fastelavnsmandag.

 Eastern Orthodox traditions

-In the Eastern Orthodox liturgical calendar (most years falling later than the Western Church, usually in March), the start of (Eastern) Lent is called Clean Monday.
+In the Eastern Orthodox liturgical calendar (most years falling later than the Western Church, usually in March), the start of Lent is called Clean Monday.
 This is not identical to Shrove Monday, which precedes the start of (Western) Lent by two days.
-Clean Monday is the first day of "Great Lent", and is traditionally considered the beginning of spring in Greece and Cyprus, where it is a Bank Holiday.
+Clean Monday is the first day of the Great Lent, and is traditionally considered the beginning of spring in Greece and Cyprus, where it is a Bank Holiday.
 Different traditions take place in different localities.
 In the town of Tyrnavos, for instance, feasts are followed by songs and dances with Bacchic overtones.